ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     You will see a list of segments and details for each, such as segment type, its UserGroupFilter value, who created or last modified it, GUID, and so on.

     > [!TIP]
     > Print or save your list of segments for reference later.
-For example, if you want to edit a segment, you will need to know its name or identify value (this will be used with the Identity parameter).
+For example, if you want to edit a segment, you will need to know its name or identify value (this is used with the Identity parameter).

 2. To edit a segment, use the `Set-OrganizationSegment` cmdlet with the Identity parameter and relevant details.
 Here's an example: